 We don’t understand the connection between consciousness and our physical world, but it nevertheless clearly exists, as I demonstrate with the miracle of lifting my arm by thought.
 Perhaps the connection is that our consciousness is the “observer” of the quantum machine which is our brain, and it is able to will — by observance and desire — the particle states required to, in this case, move my arm.
 Consciousness determines the states of matter, and therefore determines now and the past — the reality we experience.
 Or perhaps matter — physical reality — is an illusion of consciousness.

 So consiousness is not energy/matter, consciousness and free will and knowledge can — indeed must — precede energy/matter, and consciousness is able — by observation and desire — to will reality and the states of particles.
-I am drawn to the conclusion that the boundless and limitless consciousness preceding the universe and having all knowledge is in fact The One, the Eternal I Am, the Creator, he who gives meaning to everything.
+What else could we call boundless and limitless consciousness and knowledge, source of all creativity and able to will reality, but The One, the I Am, the Creator?

-It follows that, if consciousness does not depend upon energy/matter, then when our physical bodies cease, our consciousness — awareness, knowledge, will — continues, though perhaps not as a separate I am, perhaps re-united with the Eternal I Am, as a We Are.
+It follows that, if consciousness does not depend upon energy/matter, then when our physical bodies cease, our consciousness — awareness, knowledge, will — continues, though perhaps not as a separate I am, perhaps re-united in our awareness with the Eternal I Am.

 It is often assumed — especially by non-scientists — that the purest scientist must be atheist.
 And yet, perhaps surprisingly, atheism is also faith-based.
 If I say I believe in God, then an atheist can either categorically state, “There is no god,” or he can reply, “I do not believe there is a god” (which is the same as saying “I believe there is no god”).
 To categorically state, “There is no god,” is, ironically, not scientific, because it is not presented as a theory, but as a self-evident fact.
 But to say, “I believe there is no god,” is a theory by which the person is saying, “I have not seen any evidence to support the theory that God exists.”
 Besides the fact that absence of evidence is not evidence of absence (i.e. just because you haven’t seen evidence, doesn’t mean evidence isn’t out there somewhere), the atheist would also have to specify what would qualify as legitimate evidence, and would therefore have to define what he believes a god would be if one existed.
 But what if God is not what the atheist expected?
 What if the Eternal I Am that I believe in, is not the god that the atheist doesn’t?
 If you say you don’t believe god exists because he doesn’t do what you expect him to do, then maybe it’s not that he doesn’t exist, but that your expectations are wrong.